SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2021-10-28-kevin-stuckPixel.md

 > WILL YOU OR SHALL I?

 <BR><I>GEORGE HENRY had been taking it upon himself to stand as the home's caretaker since his return.
-No one had asked this of him, but it was, perhaps, an familiar pattern for the man.</i>
+No one had asked this of him, but it was, perhaps, a familiar pattern for the man.</i>

 #### KEVIN